go-acme/lego/docs/content/dns/zz_gen_brandit.md

 - Since: v4.11.0

-Here is an example bash command using the BRANDIT provider:
+Here is an example bash command using the Brandit provider:

 ```bash
 BRANDIT_API_KEY=xxxxxxxxxxxxxxxxxxxxx \